abdullah-siddiqui-cla/nodejs-core-modules/README.md

     - This method takes two arguments: a password to encrypt and a key.
     - Uses `encrypt` function from a utility file (`lib.js`) to encrypt the password. `encrypt` method takes `key` as a second argument.
 In encryption, a `key` is secret string that encrypts or decrypts the data.
 You can create a global function, `masterKey` for that purpose.

+## Task 2.5: Create the `decryptPassword` Method
+- Define a method named `decryptPassword`.
+    - This method takes two arguments: a password to encrypt and a key.
+    - Uses `descrypt` function from a utility file (`lib.js`) to descrypt the password. `descrypt` method takes `key` as a second argument.

 ## Task 3: Create the `readPasswords` Method
 - Define a method named readPasswords.
   - This method reads the contents of a JSON file (`passwords.json`) where passwords are stored.
 If the file doesn't exist, return an empty object.